novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-118.md

 Fortunately, there was no trace of doubt in Lee Hyun-woo’s voice.

-After hanging up the phone, Son Jung-ui had a subtle expression.
+After hanging up the phone, Son Jung-yi had a subtle expression.

 ‘Starting an information and communication business in Japan is not easy.’